directdemocracy-vote/judge/httpdocs/test/simulation.md

 ## Variables
 Several variables are available to configure the simulation:
 - `threshold`: the value that the probability computed in [shouldCreateANewLink](https://github.com/directdemocracy-vote/judge/blob/master/httpdocs/test/simulation.md#shouldcreateanewlinkdays-boost) must exceed to create a new endorsement.
 The value should be between 0 and 1.
-- `thresholdBoosted`: same as above except that this variable is used instead of `Threshold` when a `citizen` is on a boosted hectare.
+- `thresholdBoosted`: same as above except that this variable is used instead of `threshold` when a `citizen` is on a boosted hectare.
 The value should be between 0 and 1.
 - `daysToSimulate`: the number of days that the simulation will run when `Play` is pressed.
 The value should be a positive integer.
 - `reciprocity`: percentage chance of reciprocal endorsement.
 The value should be between 0 and 1.
-- `refuseToDownload`: percentage that a person refuse to download the application when another one try to create an endorsement with her.
+- `refuseToDownload`: probability that a person refuse to download the application when another one try to create an endorsement with her.
 The value should be between 0 and 1.
 - `refuseToDownloadBoosted`: same as above but is applied instead on boosted hectares.
 The value should be a positive integer.
-- `redrawBoosted`: used when creating new citizens that spontaneously discover the application to increase the chances of a new citizen being created on a boosted hectare.
+- `redrawBoosted`: used when creating new citizens that spontaneously discover the application to increase the chances of a new citizen to be created on a boosted hectare.
 The value should be between 0 and 1.
-- `noSpontaneousCitizen`: the probability that, for a given day, nobody spontaneously discover the application (independtly of everything else).
+- `noSpontaneousCitizen`: the probability that, for a given day, nobody spontaneously discover the application (independetly of everything else).
 The value should be between 0 and 1.

 Those variables are those that can be modified through the GUI.
 However, some other probabilities are too complex to be reduced to a single coefficient and you will need to modify the formula directly in the code.